Skip to main content

 SurfaceReadWriteDescription

-API v1 REST (gmxinfra.io)Public market, price, liquidity, APY, and performance reads.
+Oracle API (gmxinfra.io)Public market, price, liquidity, APY, and performance reads.
 Manual docs cover the stable public HTTP endpoints.

 GraphQLHistorical indexed activity.
 Best for history, not write-path confirmation.